Let’s start from the beginning. What is ventilation and why do we need it?

 Ventilation can be either natural or mechanical or a combination of the two.

 Natural ventilation can be achieved through openings in the external facade of a building.
 Windows, doors, vents and grilles are examples of this.
-However, in some buildings, natural ventilation systems are complex and controllable engineered systems.
+However, natural ventilation systems in some buildings are complex and controllable engineered systems.

 Indoor Air and Indoor Air Contamination

-Indoor air can suffer from a range of contaminants from many different sources including
+Indoor air can suffer from a range of contaminants from many different sources including:

 - organic substances such as microorganisms and microbial debris,